imanninen/GNU_Debugger_Driver/README.md

 # Debugger Driver
 ## Solution
+### Main approach:
+First of all, I come up to use lldb debugger because I have macOS on `m1` processor.
+(Unfortunately gdb is not support `m1` macs).
+Then I thought a lot about how I should run debugger from program and come up to build the process using `ProcessBuilder`and then write commands to the input of the processor.
+Also, I decided that my application will not compile user code from the provided sources.
+That is because of the primary goal of debugger it to debug and not compile, and also sometimes, compiling some code is not a trivial task.
+(When a user uses some external libraries)

+I tried to support linux x86, but this attempt unfortunately failed.
+### Architecture:
+In the beginning, I tried to use

+### Tests:

 ## How to use a Debug driver:
 If you want to use `lldb` GNU debugger, you must compile your program using `clang` or `gcc` with `-g` option.